chxmxii/chxmxii.me/content/blogs/1733494554889-New-blog-site/index.md

 Yesterday, I came across an incredible theme called [Blowfish](https://blowfish.page/), a beautifully crafted design built with Tailwind CSS.
 Inspired by its sleek and modern look, I decided to create a new blog site based on this theme.

-From now on, I'll be sharing my knowledge and experiences through a series of blog posts.
-If you're passionate about containers, linux, CTFs, networks, or even coding, this blog might just be the perfect place for you.
+From now on, I'll be sharing my knowledge and experiences through a series of blog posts. this includes blogs about containers, linux, CTFs, networks, and golang.

 Feel free to drop by anytime, and I hope you enjoy your vist! 😊